remy/nodemon/README.md

 ## Specifying extension watch list

 By default, nodemon looks for files with the `.js`, `.coffee`, and `.litcoffee` extensions.
 If you use the `--exec` option and monitor `app.py` nodemon will monitor files with the extension of `.py`.
-However, you can specify your own list with the `-e` switch like so:
+However, you can specify your own list with the `-e` (or `--ext`) switch like so:

-    nodemon -e js,css,html
+    nodemon -e js,jade

-Now nodemon will restart on any changes to files in the directory (or subdirectories) with the extensions .js, .css or .html.
+Now nodemon will restart on any changes to files in the directory (or subdirectories) with the extensions .js, .jade.

+## Ignoring files

+By default, if nodemon will only restart when a `.js` JavaScript file changes.
+In some cases you will want to ignore some specific files, directories or file patterns, to prevent nodemon from prematurely restarting your application.

+This can be done via the command line:

+    nodemon --ignore lib/ --ignore tests/

+Or specific files can be ignored:

+    nodemon --ignore lib/app.js

+Patterns can also be ignored (but be sure to quote the arguments):

+    nodemon --ignore 'lib/*.js'

+Finally regular expressions can be used, but need to be prefixed with a colon (this will ignore all numbered JS files):

+    nodemon --ignore ':(\d)+\.js$'

+Note that by default, nodemon will ignore the `.git` and `node_modules/**/node_modules` directories.

 ## Delaying restarting